What is a retroverted uterus?

 What are the treatments?

 Even if having a retroverted uterus does not represent an obstacle to getting pregnant, there are solutions you can consider if you encounter trouble conceiving.
 One such solution is to perform knee-chest exercises to help your uterus to move itself.
 However, this method is more of a temporary solution and won’t help women who have a retroverted uterus due to endometriosis, pelvic infections or fibroid tumors.

 Another treatment is to use a pessary, which is a silicone or plastic device.
 Placed in your vagina, the pessary’s aim is to reposition the uterus.
 However, this solution is also only temporary, as prolonged use can lead to vaginal infections.

 If these solutions don’t help your uterus to reposition, your doctor can recommend a surgical procedure called UPLIFT.
 With the help of a small camera, the operation’s purpose is to place the uterus into a forward-facing position.

 There are no sex positions that will improve your odds of getting pregnant.
 However, when you have a tilted uterus, having sex can be painful and a little uncomfortable.
 If you experience this, why not consider certain positions with more shallow penetration or that allow you to control the depth, such as you on top or spooning.
-Any positions involving raised hips are also great when you have a retroverted uterus.
+Any positions involving raised hips are also great if you have a tilted uterus.
 However, if you still feel pain during sex, you should promptly go to see your gynecologist.